reshapiro/audio-fun/HELP.md

+<h2>export-tags</h2>
+This script exports extant metaflac tags from a directory of flac files.

+The required arguments are a directory of flac files and a second directory to store the tag files.
+The tag directory will be created if it doesn't exist yet.
+Normally the tags directory should *not* exist, but you can append to an existing one if you like.

+To run this the metaflac command must be on your PATH.

 <h2>generate-tags</h2>
 This script tries to create basic metaflac tags from a directory of flac files that have no tags yet.